beginning of content

 It's thought that about half of pneumonia cases are caused by a virus.

-Other organisms, such as fungi, can also cause pneumonia.
-This is more common in people whose immune systems are not working properly.
-This includes people with HIV infection or people being treated for cancer.
+Fungi can also cause pneumonia.
+This is more common in people whose immune systems are not working well.
+This includes people with HIV infection or people having treatment for cancer.

 When should I see my doctor?

-If you are having difficulty breathing, go to your nearest Emergency Department or call triple zero (000) for an ambulance.
+If you are having trouble breathing, go to your nearest hospital emergency department, or call triple zero (000) and ask for an ambulance.

-If you suspect that you have pneumonia, it is important to see a doctor as soon as possible.
+If you have symptoms of pneumonia, it is important to see a doctor as soon as possible.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.